-The CRIUS® is equipped with the capability to connect up to four sensors of any type with appropriate analogue outputs and relays.
+The CRIUS® is equipped with the capability to connect up to four sensors of any type with appropriate analog outputs and relays.
 Four sensors not enough?
 Simply connect up to 4 CRIUS® together all using the same display and communications.
-Equipped with data-logging as standard and multiple PID loops as options, the CRIUS® is very able to control complex water treatment processes at a fraction of the cost of other controllers.
+Equipped with data logging as standard and multiple PID loops as options, the CRIUS® is very able to control complex water treatment processes at a fraction of the cost of other controllers.

 With all users having their own log on, and with three levels of instrument and remote access security, you can use the CRIUS® with all of its superior functionality with confidence.

 The phrases ‘Water 4.0’, ‘Industry 4.0’, ‘Internet of Things’ and ‘SMART and DIGITAL’ are now commonly heard but what do they mean and where does Pi fit in?
 Industry 4.0 relates to the concept that we are living through a 4th Industrial Revolution where factories will be as SMART as they can be.
 The main principles are based on: